RIDY01/DylansPowerShellScript/README.md

 # Tutorial

-Open DylansPS_Script_VX.X.exe as administrator
+  1) Open DylansPS_Script_VX.X.exe as administrator.

+  2) Allow this program when the antivirus assumes that it is a virus (This is because the executable file is not signed) or just open the .ps1 file with powershell.

-Log File can be found in your Documents path.
+  3) Log File can be found in your Documents path so  if an error occurs just check this .txt file.
+(C:\Users\USERNAME\Documents\Dylanlogs)

 # Website